thingsinjars/Hardy/README.md

     npm install -g hardy

-This will place a global command `hardy` in your path and allow you to run it against any test folders on your machine.
-Hardy includes [Selenium Standalone Server v2.32.0](http://docs.seleniumhq.org/) and [PhantomJS v1.9.0](http://phantomjs.org/) but doesn't expose them globally.
+This will install Hardy as a global node module and put an executable `hardy` in your path.
+It will also include a local version of [Selenium v2.32.0]((http://docs.seleniumhq.org/) in case you don't have that already and a local copy of [PhantomJS v1.9.0]((http://phantomjs.org/)) for image diff test processing.

 For best results, you'll also need a Selenium–capable browser.
 Firefox supports the WebDriver protocol by default so without specifying otherwise, tests will be run against Firefox.
 [PhantomJS](http://phantomjs.org/) also supports WebDriver.